 The festival includes live music of all kinds, visual arts displays, an artisan market, workshops and an evening of live theatre.
 There is also a special day for children.

 Many of the activities at the Harrison Festival of the Arts are free or by donation, while others are ticketed.
-Concerts take place outdoors by the waterfront and each evening there is a live performance of some kind at the Harrison Memorial Hall located at 290 Esplanade Avenue.
+Concerts take place outdoors by the waterfront.
+Every evening there is a live performance of some kind at the Harrison Memorial Hall located at 290 Esplanade Avenue.

 Festival Details

-In 2025 the festival runs from Friday, July 11th, to Sunday, July 20th.
-There are free concerts on the Beach Stage in the middle of town.
-There are also ticketed events in a hall, plus an artisan market, art exhibits and more.
+In 2025 the festival ran from Friday, July 11th, to Sunday, July 20th.
+There were free concerts on the Beach Stage in the middle of town.
+There were also ticketed events in a hall, plus an artisan market, art exhibits and more.

-Continue reading below to learn more about this year’s Harrison Festival of the Arts.
+Continue reading below to learn more about this past year’s Harrison Festival of the Arts.

 Arts Festival Venues